Last edited: 7/28/2021

-Reviver Seeds/Herbs aren’t sold largely but If people bulk buy you can get some dough.
-So If you’re looking for good spots to farm for those that I haven’t already mentioned In this section: Beach Bunker, Scorched Grasslands, Ash Forest, Tanren Graveyard, Crystal Castle.
+If you think you have too many Reviver Seeds/Herbs, people sometimes bulk buy them.
+For good spots to farm for those that I haven’t already mentioned In this section: Beach Bunker, Sunken Gardens, Scorched Grasslands, Ash Forest, Tanren Graveyard, Crystal Castle.

-Thank you for reading my 2020 money guide refresh.
+Thank you for reading my money guide for 2020+.

-I appreciate any feedback If any as always, and additional methods to put here.
+I appreciate feedback If any as always or additional methods to put here.
 This may not be helpful yet I thought It’d be fun to make regardless.

-Some small and probably obvious tips from yours truly:
+Some other probably obvious tips from yours truly:

 - Don’t be like me and give out 75% of things for free.
 Sell things when you can If you’re really trying to make the big bucks.

-- It’s pretty minor so I couldn’t find a place to mention It nor did I want to devote a section to It, but people buy high rank missions occasionally.
+- It’s minor so I couldn’t find a place to mention It nor did I want to devote a section to It, but people buy missions occasionally.

 - Even with guidance the most Important thing you need to get that bread Is yourself.
 Don’t say lazy and keep on working towards the goal.
-You must have time and commitment to get the large funds.
+You must have time and commitment.

 - Try setting up a shop In your house using /houseshop tiles.
 Advertise It and maybe your shop will become known by word of mouth for having Items people fancy.
 The only downside to house shops Is the one-time payment In Poké equal to half of the price set for the houseshop tile. ( ex: a tile that sells an Item for 5000 will cost 3500 to make )

-Ok I’ve been workin on this for a day, peace
+Ok, I’ve been workin on this for a day